-1. Developed a Mass Debris Management Plan for the County unincorporated areas.
-The Plan is designed to manage debris collection, reuse, recycling, and disposal of debris generated by a disaster event.
-The Plan is being revised to address CalOES. comments.
+1. The Mass Debris Management Plan for the County unincorporated areas, which is designed to manage debris collection, reuse, recycling, and disposal of debris generated by a disaster event, was revised to address CalOES' comments and resubmitted to CalOES.
 Subsequently, it will be submitted to FEMA for review and to the County Emergency Council for adoption.